 Is it any good?

-TEXAS CHAINSAW 3D starts with some good ideas -- such as following immediately on the trail of the original classic, The Texas Chain Saw Massacre (1974) and introducing the main character as Leatherface's cousin.
+TEXAS CHAINSAW 3D starts with some good ideas.
+It follows immediately on the trail of the original classic, The Texas Chain Saw Massacre (1974) and introduces the main character as Leatherface's cousin.
 The movie touches slightly on the idea of families looking out for one another, which makes for an interesting dynamic toward the end.
 Unfortunately, the bulk of the movie is just another slasher flick, albeit a non-supernatural one.

 Characters usually suffer their terrible fates through blatant stupidity, such as trusting the mysterious hitchhiker alone in a house full of valuables.
 They rarely behave in an even remotely logical manner -- for example, there's a scene in which a cop explores the Sawyer mansion alone.
 Director John Luessenhop shoots cleanly in order to capitalize on the 3-D effects, but there's nothing particularly scary or even imaginative here.
 Overall, it's better than some of the entries in this series but nowhere near as powerful as the first.